oVirt/ovirt-site/source/feature/networklinking.html.md

 :\*\* Obsereved as the vnic is located on its slot but no network cable is connected to it.

-*   **Unplugged** - at this state the vnic is defined on ovirt-engine only
+*   **Unplugged** - at this state the Vnic is defined on oVirt-engine only

     * **Connected** - once the Vnic is plugged it will automatically be connected to the Network and become 'Active'.

     * **Disconnected** - once the Vnic is plugged it won't be connected to any network.

-The ovirt-engine's user will be able to configure the Vnic state to any of the mentioned above by any of the following methods:
+The oVirt-engine's user will be able to configure the Vnic state to any of the mentioned above by any of the following methods:

 *   API
 *   Admin portal